Second presidency of Tabaré Vázquez: Housing

 Since October 2017 the upper limit to be able to access to credit for real estate and other public housing programs was raised, from a general limit of 60 UR to another in several categories according to the number of people living in the house: a single person with earnings up to 40 UR, two persons up to 60 UR, three persons up to 72 UR, four persons up to 84 UR and with families with five or more persons living together the upper limit to be able to access credit is 96 UR.
 This change of the policy was performed to attend to the situation where families with five or more members have low earnings very near the poverty line in order to be able to be covered by this housing plan, and at the same time the people living alone and the families without children were favored detrimental to families with children.
 Therefore, this reform intended to expand the coverage of this plan of credits for housing.

 Foreign affairs

 International trips

 During the first year of his second presidency, president Tabaré Vázquez made less international trips than his predecessor José Mujica in the same period of Mujica's government.
 In April 2015 attended the 7th Summit of the Americas in Panama City, where he met with the president of the United States Barack Obama.

+This is a list of official visits abroad made by Vázquez during his second term in office, from 1 March 2015 to 1 March 2020: